alok463/GithubProfileGenerator/README.md

 * axios (To data request to an external API)
 * Inquirer (For making input prompts)

-## Things that I learnt during this course of this  project
+## Things that I learnt during the course of this  project
 * Promises and Async/Await Concepts
 * FS modules, axios and nodemailer
 ## Setup